-At least two billion quality-assured, on-demand doses of vaccine should be ready by the end of 2021 to end the acute phase of the pandemic, according to COVAX's stated goal.
-At least 1.3 billion of these vaccine doses are to go to poorer countries so that they can protect at least 20 percent of their population in 2021.
-The idea behind this is solidarity and the conviction that the Covid 19 pandemic can only be contained in a closely interconnected world if all regions are adequately protected.
+By the end of 2021, at least two billion quality-assured and need-based vaccine doses should be ready to end the acute phase of the pandemic, according to COVAX's stated goal.
+Poorer countries are to receive at least 1.8 billion of these vaccine doses (of which 1.3 billion will be free) to protect about 27 percent of their populations in 2021.
+The idea behind this is solidarity and the conviction that, in a closely interconnected world, the Covid 19 pandemic can only be contained if all regions are adequately protected.

 Access to vaccination must be possible and affordable for all countries.»